 Units with variable capacity scroll compressors may include the following compressor controller.
-The following is an explanation of the terminals and troubleshooting alert flash codes of the controller.
+The following is an explanation terminals of the and troubleshooting alert flash codes of the controller.
 For more information on the compressor controller, see Emerson Climate Bulletin AE8-1328.